 How long does braces treatment take?

-It usually takes somewhere around 18-24 months, but can be shorter or longer depending on the severity of your condition.
-By comparison, most home aligner companies advertise 6-month average treatment times, which is possible because they typically handle milder conditions that don’t take quite as long to correct.
+It usually takes somewhere around 18–24 months, but can be shorter or longer depending on the severity of your condition.
+By comparison, most home aligner companies advertise six-month average treatment times, which is possible because they typically handle milder conditions that don’t take as long to correct.

 How do I get started with home aligners?